Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

-In this section we consider the discretization of the Ahlfors-regular space $X$ at different scales as proved by M. Christ.
-While we only need the \rm easy \it part of Christ's Theorem, we have to be careful: having to deal with Borel measures, we can not discard sets having null $ m$-measure.
-Christ's Theorem can be interpreted as the construction of a \bf graph \it $G$, having $X$ as boundary.
 To better clarify this point we bi-Lipschitz modify the original distance $\rho$ to $\overline{\rho}$, a distance which extends to a length-distance on $\overline{G}:=G\cup X$.
 We then consider the \bf tree structure \it $T$ of the dyadic boxes: $T$ and $G$ have the same vertices, but $T$ only preserves the vertical edges.
 The boundary $\partial T$ of $T$ is ``larger'' than $X$, and can be thought of as a Cantor set.
-We construct an onto, Lipschitz map $\Lambda:\overline{T}\to\overline{G}$, which maps boundaries to boundaries, $\Lambda(\partial T)=X$.
-The main point of this section consists in proving that the push-forward of measures $\Lambda_*\omega:=\omega\circ\Lambda$ has a (noncanonical) left inverse with nice properties.
-The main technical difficulty consists in proving that $\Lambda$ maps Borel sets to Borel sets (rather, a generalization of this fact).
+We construct an onto, Lipschitz map $\Lambda:\overline{T}\to\overline{G}$, mapping boundaries to boundaries and such that $\Lambda(\partial T)=X$.
+The main point of this section consists in proving that the push-forward of measures $\Lambda_*\omega:=\omega\circ\Lambda$ has a (non-canonical) left inverse with nice properties.
+The main technical difficulty consists in proving that $\Lambda$ maps Borel sets to Borel sets or, rather, a generalization of this fact.
 Once all this is done, we can move Borel measures back and forth through $\Lambda$.

 \rm